SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank.rst

 .. literalinclude:: bankprograms/bank07.py

-Examining the trace we see that the first two customers get instant service but the others have to wait.
+Examining the trace we see that the first, and last, customers get instant service but the others have to wait.
 We still only have five customers (line :an:`4`) so we cannot draw general conclusions.